ibis-project/talks/kdd-2024/ibis-tutorial-KDD2024.md

 analysis (select, filter, group_by, order_by, and aggregate), demonstrating a simple example on a few local query engines with hands-on exercises throughout.

-## 1:00 - Coffee Break (5 minutes that definitely takes 10 minutes)

-## 1:10 - In-memory tables, joins, and data analysis (Maybe make this shorter?)
+## In-memory tables, joins, and data analysis (Maybe make this shorter?)

-Building on the previous notebook, we'll explore how to join in-memory data (from a pandas DataFrame, Python dictionary, or PyArrow Table) with existing tables in a local database and continue analysis on the join result.
+Building on the previous notebook, we'll explore how to join in-memory data (from a pandas DataFrame, polars DataFrame, Python dictionary, or PyArrow Table) with existing tables in  a local database and continue analysis on the join result.

-We'll explore chained joins, and demonstrate read_parquet and other read_* methods for loading local data into existing databases.
+We'll explore chained joins, and demonstrate `read_parquet` and other `read_*` methods for loading local data into existing databases.
 Then we'll continue with a series of hands-on exercises, building up an analysis pipeline for some IMDB ratings data, but only operating on a 5% sample of the original dataset.
 After, we show how the same expression can be computed on the full dataset without any code changes, both for local execution, or with bursting to a cloud database (or other hosted database).

-## 1:50 - Coffee Break (5 minutes) + Q&A in the room

-HERE IS WHERE WE NEED TO THINK HOW TO TIE THE PREVIOUS CONTENT WITH STREAMING AND ML WHAT WE HAVE IN THE SCIPY TUTORIAL IS

-## 2:10 - Selectors
+## Streaming
-Continuing on from joins, we'll introduce selectors as a means of quickly renaming and cleaning datasets, a powerful feature ~stolen from~ inspired by dplyr.

-## This needs work. we have only 3h with breaks included.

-#

-- Transition from batch to streaming - walk through example
-- Something ML - what would be the example here, can we do an XGBoost on IMDB data?
+We'll build on our previous batch analysis example and turn what we've learned towards a similar problem, but now with a real-time and constantly updating data source.

+With hands-on exercises, we'll explore how to set up rudimentary anomaly detection, and demonstrate how to window and group streaming data-sources before redirecting them to downstream sinks.

 ## Closing remarks.